Malix-Labs/awesome_atomic/readme.md

 - [rlxos](https://rlxos.dev/) - A immutable, independent general-purpose distribution with a primary focus on single file per application.
 - [carbonOS](https://carbon.sh/) - An open operating system designed from the ground-up to be intuitive and robust.
 The [blog post](https://carbon.sh/blog/2021-11-25-release.html) explains the goals
 - [AshOS](https://github.com/ashos/ashos) - The immutable tree-shaped meta-distribution.
+- [VanillaOS](https://vanillaos.org/) - Vanilla OS is an Ubuntu Linux-based Point Release distribution that receives updates at the right time, neither before nor after, without sacrificing security and functionality.

 ## Toolboxes